aaronbloomfield/ccc/hws/dappintro/index.md

 This homework will take you through the process of compiling, deploying, and running a decentralized application (dApp) on our private Ethereum blockchain.
 This assignment does not focus on the programming aspects of Solidity -- that's in a future assignment, as well as the lectures.

-Giving credit where credit is due: The particular smart contract being used here was inspired by the one in [this github repo](https://github.com/dappuniversity/election) by Dapp University (disclaimer: they are not an actual accredited university; but they do have great online tutorials).

-### Changelog

-Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.

-### Background

 You will have to have completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.
 You should have a few (fake) ETH.
 For some of the tasks below you will need to launch your geth node, connecting to the course server, and start up a geth Javascript terminal; how to do all that is all described in the [connecting to the private Ethereum blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment.
 You will also need to launch a geth terminal, which is also described in the that assignment.
 If you have not successfully completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment then you will not be able to complete this assignment.

 Warning to Mac OS X users: there is one part in this assignment that Safari seems to have issues with.
 This part is indicated when you get to it, and you may have to switch to a different browser (Firefox or Chrome) to complete that part.

+Giving credit where credit is due: The particular smart contract being used here was inspired by the one in [this github repo](https://github.com/dappuniversity/election) by Dapp University (disclaimer: they are not an actual accredited university; but they do have great online tutorials).

+### Changelog

+Any changes to this page will be put here for easy reference.
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

 ### Introduction